Kok River: Source

 It is a wide, shallow, and slow-moving river.
 There is about 600 m of small-scale whitewater halfway between the towns of Tha Ton and Chiang Rai.

 For several kilometres downriver from Chiang Rai, the river becomes a lake, until it reaches the irrigation dam near Wiang Chai.

 The Kok River is a tributary of the Mekong River, with its mouth at Sop Kok in Chiang Saen District, opposite the Lao border.

-Phahonyothin Road crosses this river near Chiang Rai City.
-Altogether, there are five bridges crossing the Kok River near Chiang Rai city.
+Phahonyothin Road crosses this river near Chiang Rai city.
+Altogether, five bridges cross the Kok River near Chiang Rai city.

 Tributaries

 The main tributaries of the Kok River are the Fang and the Lao River, the latter having its source in the Phi Pan Nam Range.

 Dams

 There is a small dam with 11 gates which provides irrigation for rice fields east of Chiang Rai.
 The dam is 7 mi east of the Hwy 1 bridge.
 It turns the river into a lake, several miles long, for eight months of the year.
 Additionally, there is a dam planned on the Burmese side of where the river flows into Thailand, about 20 mi upstream from the border.